-13. The Meeting of the Signatories will be the decision-making body of this Memorandum of Understanding.
-The Meeting will elect a Chairman and consider for adoption the rules of procedure recommended by the Secretariat.
+13. The Meeting of Signatories will be the decision-making body of this Memorandum of Understanding.
+The Meeting will elect a Chair and will consider for adoption the rules of procedure recommended by the Secretariat at the first session of the Meeting, and by the Coordinating Unit at any subsequent session if a revision is required.
 Meetings will be arranged wherever possible to coincide with other appropriate gatherings where the relevant representatives would be present.
-Any agency or body technically qualified in such matters may be represented at sessions of the Meeting of the Signatories by observers, unless at least one third of the Signatories present object.
-Participation will be subject to the rules of procedure adopted bythe Meeting.
+Any agency or body technically qualified in such matters may be represented at sessions of the Meeting of Signatories by observers, unless at least one third of the Signatories present object.
+Participation will be subject to the rules of procedure adopted by the Meeting.

-16. At its first session, the Meeting of the Signatories in collaboration with the Secretariat will establish a Coordinating Unit which will assist communication, encourage reporting and facilitate activities between and among Signatories, other interested States and organisations.
-The Coordinating Unit will make available to all of the Signatories all of the strategies and equivalent documents it receives, prepare an overview of progress in implementation of the Action Plan six months before the second and subsequent sessions of Signatories, and perform such other functions as may be assigned by the Meeting of Signatories.
-The Coordinating Unit will be based in the office of an appropriate national, regional, or international organisation as agreed by consensus of the Signatories at their first session, after consideration of all offers received.
+16. At its first session, the Meeting of Signatories in collaboration with the Secretariat will establish a Coordinating Unit which will assist communication, encourage reporting and facilitate activities between and among Signatories, other interested States and organisations.
+The Coordinating Unit will make available to all of the Signatories all of the strategies and equivalent documents it receives, prepare an overview of progress in implementation of the Action Plan six months before the second and subsequent sessions of the Meeting of Signatories, and perform such other functions as may be assigned by the Meeting of Signatories.
+The Coordinating Unit will be based in the office of an appropriate national, regional, or international organisation as agreed by consensus of the Signatories at the first session of their Meeting, after consideration of all offers received.